UNO WiFi Rev2

-The LSM6DS3TR is a low-power IMU module that includes a 3D digital accelerometer & gyroscope.
+The UNO WiFi Rev2 comes with the LSM6DS3TR, a low-power IMU module that includes a 3D digital accelerometer & gyroscope.

 A quick tutorial on how to setup your UNO WiFi Rev 2 board with a Chromebook, using the Web Editor & the Arduino Chrome App.

 Learn how to access your board through a browser on the same network.

 Learn how to use the MQTT (Message Queuing Telemetry Transport) protocol to send data between the Arduino UNO WiFi Rev2 and another device.

 Learn how to setup your board to scan nearby Wi-Fi networks, and print them out in the Serial Monitor.